 ” By The Specific Relief (Amendment) Act 2018, Section 14 has been amended.
 In the present case, we are not called upon to examine the effect of this amended provision.
 The issue before this Court is whether Section 14(3)(c)(iii) is a bar to a suit by a developer for specific performance of a development agreement between […]Read more "Section 14(3)(c)(iii) of The Specific Relief Act, 1963"

 “In legal parlance, ‘consortium’ is a compendious term which encompasses ‘spousal consortium’, ‘parental consortium’, and ‘filial consortium’.
 The right to consortium would include the company, care, help, comfort, guidance, solace and affection of the deceased.
 With respect to a spouse, it would include sexual relations with the deceased spouse.
 Parental consortium is granted to the […]Read more "Consortium"

 The principles for interference in exercise of review jurisdiction are well settled.
 In Thungabhadra Industries Ltd. v.
-Govt. of A.P., AIR 1964 SC 1372 the Court while dealing with the scope of review had opined: “A review is by no means an appeal in disguise whereby an erroneous decision is reheard and corrected, but lies […]Read more "Order 47, Rule 1 of The Code of Civil Procedure, 1908"
+Government of Andhra Pradesh, AIR 1964 SC 1372 the Court while dealing with the scope of review had opined: “A review is by no means an appeal in disguise whereby an erroneous decision is reheard and corrected, but […]Read more "Order 47, Rule 1 of The Code of Civil Procedure, 1908"